 Both MTIG7192A and atezolizumab are immunotherapy drugs that release the brakes on the immune response against cancer, allowing immune cells to find and kill cancer cells in the body.
 MTIG7192A does this by inhibiting a protein called TIGIT, while atezolizumab blocks the PD-L1 protein.
-Atezolizumab is already approved for treating advanced bladder cancer; its use in this study is considered investigational.
+Atezolizumab is already approved for treating advanced bladder cancer and lung cancer; its use in this study is considered investigational.
 Both drugs are given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have an advanced cancer that has continued to grow despite therapy.
 Patients in the expansion portion of the study include those with non-small cell lung cancer, renal cell cancer, triple-negative breast cancer, melanoma, head and neck cancer, ovarian cancer, stomach cancer, colon cancer, and bladder cancer.

 - Patients must recover from the serious side effects of prior therapies before entering the study.